-Supplements: An essential part of the busy woman’s toolkit for looking and feeling great!
+Supplements: An essential part of the healthy ageing toolkit for looking and feeling great

 It can be a minefield knowing which nutrients we need more of and if there’s some we need less of.
 The right supplement takes away all the guesswork.
-We decided to take a look at which ingredients to look out for – and why…
+Here’s which ingredients to look out for – and why…

 Wellness and focusing on your self-care can be so time-consuming – especially as we all lead such busy lives.

 In an ideal world we would grow our own fruit and vegetables which would provide a nutrient-dense diet to ensure that we don’t feel exhausted and our bodies are able to fight off illness.